Announcing hackNY’s 15th Student Hackathon!

-Our Fall 2016 hackNY Student Hackathon will take place at NYU’s Courant Institute of Mathematical Sciences on October 8-9.
+Our Spring 2017 hackNY Student Hackathon will take place at NYU’s Courant Institute of Mathematical Sciences in March/April (Date TBA)

 Every spring and fall, hundreds of students from scores of universities around the country flock to hackNY’s Student Hackathons, where they participate in collaborative and creative coding challenges in a 24-hour coding sprint.
 The events open with API demos from New York City startups. and then students work in teams to build projects.
 Students work around the clock, and the event culminates in a presentation before a panel of judges the next day.
 Our next Student Hackathon will take place this fall at NYU’s Courant Institute of Mathematical Sciences.